omg-shush/chellcraft/README.md

 ### Carry players!
 - Right-click with empty hand on a player with a saddle in their helmet slot to ride.
 - If you're carrying a player, sneak-left-click to eject them in the direction you're looking.

-### Help
-- Use `/minechell` in-game to get a link back to this document at any time!

 ## TODO
 - [ ] tiered item despawning - more valuable items take longer